SAP/project-portal-for-innersource/README.md

 The repository metadata shown in this portal is read from a static `repos.json` file.
 This project contains a [repos.json](repos.json) file with mock data for testing and developing purposes.

 In a productive environment, consider adding an automated crawler script that fetches all InnerSource projects as outlined in the following picture.
-For the full details on the crawling process see the [Crawling Documentation](CRAWLING.md).
+To build your own crawler please review the [Crawling Documentation](CRAWLING.md).

 ![Crawling InnerSource projects](ecosystem.png)